wishy78/DevOps-Course-Bank-API/README.md

 This project requires Python 3.7 and uses Poetry for Python to handle dependencies.
 Follow the instructions [here](https://python-poetry.org/docs/#installation) to set up Poetry.

-Once configured, the following commands (run from the project root) will install project dependencies:
+Once configured, the following command (run from the project root) will install project dependencies:

-1. `poetry shell`
-2. `poetry install`
+`$ poetry install`

 To launch the API, run the `app.py` file from within the poetry shell.
 The API should be live and swagger docs visible at http://localhost:5000/.